 Outdoor water lovers:

 - Kayak or canoe the Harpeth River.
 It’s about a 30-minute ride from downtown, but kayaking the Harpeth is great for all experience levels as it’s a slow river that is not very deep.
 There are plenty of rental companies to choose from, including Foggy Bottom, Canoe Music City and Sunshine’s Adventures.

 - Or, you could stay closer to town and kayak our biggest river, the Cumberland.
 The view of downtown Nashville from the water is worth seeing.
 Contact River Queen Voyages.

 - About 15 minutes from downtown is Rock Harbor Marina.
 Here, you can grab lunch at Blue Moon Waterfront Grille and paddleboard at Paddle Up.
 Be sure to make reservations!

 You are in Music City, so listening to some live music before the late-night honky-tonk scene is always a good plan.
 We suggest:

 - Listening Room Cafe, with dinner

 - 3rd and Lindsley

-We have a full article on the details of Lower Broad right here.
-Our favorites are well described in this article, but if we had to pick three, we’d pick Robert’s, Paradise Park and Tootsie’s Orchid Lounge if we had to pick three.
+We have a full article on the details of Lower Broad HERE.
+Our favorites are well described in this article, but we’d pick Robert’s Western World, Paradise Park and Tootsie’s Orchid Lounge if we had to pick three.

 Rooftop bar recommendations: